flyteorg/flyte/rfc/system/2633-eviction-of-cached-task-outputs.md

 As most of the required functionality should already be added while implementing the cache eviction override for an execution, this additional change would likely only require some smaller extension of the `flyteadmin` service.

+#### Extension of existing `flyteadmin` endpoints

+As an alternative to the standalone endpoints suggested above, we could extend existing `flyteadmin` endpoints to support eviction of cached workflow/task results:

+* The [`UpdateExecution`](https://github.com/flyteorg/flyteidl/blob/ac94eb4c6ffbe17df5b146337135f59914ffe3bf/protos/flyteidl/service/admin.proto#L281) endpoints and its [`ExecutionUpdateRequest`](https://github.com/flyteorg/flyteidl/blob/e749b82a70027d3364f4e5b98ce2cfbffb4eef54/protos/flyteidl/admin/execution.proto#L351) could be extended to include an `evict_cache` flag.
+    * If the new flag is set, `UpdateExecution` would evict the cache of the referenced workflow and all of its sub-workflows/-tasks.
+* As no similar equivalent exists for task execution, we'd either have to add a `UpdateTask` endpoint or extend `UpdateExecution` to handle tasks as well.
+    * Since there's currently no need for updating task executions aside from evicting their cache, this new endpoint would only support cache eviction for the time being.
+    * We could modify the [`id`](https://github.com/flyteorg/flyteidl/blob/e749b82a70027d3364f4e5b98ce2cfbffb4eef54/protos/flyteidl/admin/execution.proto#L353) field of `ExecutionUpdateRequest` to be a `oneof` including a task identifier, however this would diverge from the general convention of endpoints performing CRUD operations on the entity specified in the message name and is thus considered a less feasible option.

-Whilst our main intent for this `AdminService` extension is for automated/scripted cleanup using user-provided scripts, this functionality could also be added to either `flyteconsole` or `flytectl` if so desired, providing a quick, predefined way of accessing this new feature via already established Flyte tools.
+Whilst our main intent for this `AdminService` extension is for automated/scripted cleanup using user-provided scripts, this functionality could also be added to other Flyte tools:

+#### `flytekit`

+[`flytekit.remote`](https://docs.flyte.org/projects/flytekit/en/latest/remote.html#remote-access) could be extended to support eviction of a task/workflow's cached results remotely.

+#### `flytectl`

+`flytectl` should support the task/workflow execution update to evict the cache, similar to the existing `--activate` flag: `flytectl update execution <task/workflow execution identifier> --evictCache`.

+#### `flyteconsole`

+We propose extending `flyteconsole` to allow users to evict the cache of a finished execution via a button click (including confirmation) using the web UI.

 ## 4 Metrics & Dashboards